Thermodynamics of Darwinian selection in molecular replicators: Chemostat model

-The steady state in \cref{eq:steadyState0} is expressed as a set of coupled equations, which can be solved in the following manner.
-First, assume without loss of generality that the rate constants $k_{i}$ are arranged in decreasing order, $k_{1}\ge k_{2}\ge\dots\ge k_{n}$.
-Then, it must be that $x_{i}=0$ implies $x_{j}=0$ for all $j>i$ in \cref{eq:steadyState0}.
-Suppose for the moment that the top $i\in\{0..n\}$ replicators have non-zero steady-state concentrations,
+The steady state in Eq.~\eqref{eq:steadyState0} is expressed as a set of coupled equations, which can be solved in the following manner.
+Assume without loss of generality that the rate constants $\csr$ are arranged in decreasing order, $\csr[1]\ge\csr[2]\ge\dots\ge\csr[\modelN]$.
+Given Eq.~\eqref{eq:steadyState0}, it must then be that $x_{i}^{*}=0$ implies $x_{\csrIxx}^{*}=0$ whenever $\csrIxx>i$.
+Suppose for the moment that the top $i\in\{0..\modelN\}$ replicators have non-zero steady-state concentrations,